 - Granuloma Annulare Awareness - Granuloma annulare is a chronic skin condition that causes raised reddish or skin-colored bumps (lesions) in a ring pattern, usually on the hands and feet.

 How Do I Register an Awareness Ribbon Color or Design?

 Awareness Ribbons are not a centralized idea, there isn't really an official place to go to register a design, or color.
 Currently, awareness ribbons are considered to be in the public domain in most countries, and a simple ribbon of a particular color is generally not considered sufficiently original and/or creative enough to be copyrighted by a person - or group.
 However, in a few cases several particular designs have been granted a special trademark status.
 Eg. Canada has granted "official mark" status for the pink (breast cancer) awareness ribbons to the Canadian Breast Cancer Foundation.

-- If you know a ribbon/cause we have listed is not correct - or if you know of an awareness ribbon color or cause we have missed, please contact us.
+To submit an awareness ribbon, or if you know a ribbon/cause we have listed is not correct, or if you know of an awareness ribbon color or cause we have missed, please contact us.

 An awareness band, awareness bracelet, or wristband, is defined as a bracelet of various colors on which a slogan is sometimes written, usually sold to raise awareness for charitable causes.
 These plastic wristbands are available in nearly every color, or colors, and are constructed from material such as silicone, fabric, rubber, or plastic.
 Awareness bracelets sometimes carry embossed messages demonstrating the wearer's support of a certain cause, or charitable organization.
 Awareness bracelets generally use the same, or similar colors to awareness ribbons.

 - Cancer Awareness: Color Chart of Ribbon Colors for Cancers - List, table and printable chart outlining the colors of awareness ribbons that represent different types of cancer and their causes.